“Spring Flowers, photography, history and walking”

 Expert guidance will be provided by Dr Stephen Waters and Clive Daws, both of whom have led field excursions for many years.
 They will provide advice on botanical and environmental issues as well as nature photography and birds.
 On our holidays in Crete, you could be partaking in excursions, including trips to coastal sand dunes, to the snowcapped peaks of the White Mountains, to the high plateau of Omalos, to the orchid meadows at Spili and to the Imbros Gorge.

-2016 saw the introduction of new outings and a rest day at the weekend for those wanting to enjoy terrace time or plan their own day.
+2016 saw the introduction of new outings and a rest day at the weekend for those wanting to enjoy terrace time or plan their own day which proved highly popular.

 See Itinerary further below